Five ways the arts make St. Louis a better place to live, learn, work and play

 1. First, the arts spark innovation.
 St. Louis businesses from small startups to multi-billion dollar companies compete globally to recruit the best talent.
 They need workforces that think creatively and can solve 21st century problems with fresh perspectives.
 Our city’s innovative and expansive arts scene attracts that creative talent, as well as visitors and businesses to the region, generating more than half a billion dollars in economic impact.
 David L. Steward, co-founder and chairman of World Wide Technology, explains the arts’ power to spark innovation in this video.

 3. The arts inspire our kids.
 The arts have the power to transform education both by improving learning of core curriculum and by teaching 21st century skills like creativity, collaboration and critical thinking.
-Teachers and schools across the bi-state region are bringing the arts into their classroom to inspire their students with programs like this STEAM camp at Collinsville High School or this stop motion animation project at Maplewood Richmond Heights Early Childhood Center, both funded by a grant from A&E.
+Teachers and schools across the bi-state region are bringing the arts into their classroom to inspire their students with programs like this STEAM camp at Collinsville High School or this stop motion animation project at Maplewood Richmond Heights Early Childhood Center, both funded by a grant from the Arts and Education Council.

 4. The arts build bridges between cultures.
 St. Louis is an exceptionally diverse region in just about every sense of the word.
 We each have a different story to tell and perspective to share.
 When the arts reflect and celebrate that diversity, they promote cross-cultural understanding among residents.
-Webster Arts, an A&E grantee, is just one example of an organization that understands and harnesses this power in their arts programs.
-And A&E's Katherine Dunham Fellowship ensures the next generation of arts leaders includes more diverse voices and perspectives to help shape our understanding of each other and our community.
+Webster Arts, an Arts and Education Council grantee, is just one example of an organization that understands and harnesses this power in their arts programs.
+And the Arts and Education Council's Katherine Dunham Fellowship ensures the next generation of arts leaders includes more diverse voices and perspectives to help shape our understanding of each other and our community.

 5. And, finally, the arts bring us joy.
 It’s also important to remember that the arts are fun!
 The fun that we have making or supporting art enriches our lives and develops a stronger, more positive connection to the community.
-Just look at the joy Bill Koch gets from singing with Gateway Men’s Chorus (an A&E grantee).
+Just look at the joy Bill Koch gets from singing with Gateway Men’s Chorus (an Arts and Education Council grantee).

 In short, the arts spark innovation, energize communities, inspire our kids, build bridges between cultures and enrich lives.

-A&E is committed to investing in programs and organizations that promote these elements, so that the ripple effect of the arts is felt and celebrated by the entire community.
-To join us in that investment, make a gift to A&E today.
+The Arts and Education Council is committed to investing in programs and organizations that promote these elements, so that the ripple effect of the arts is felt and celebrated by the entire community.
+To join us in that investment, make a gift to Arts and Education Council today.